FairRootGroup/FairSoft/legacy/README.md

 parallel builds of all the packages contained in FairSoft which slows down the installation enormously.
 The version provided by brew fixes the problem.
 Both packages are already added in the updated setup script for macOS.
-If found the packages from the homebrew installation directory will be used.
+If the homebrew version of the packages are available those packages will be used automatically.

 The last problem is related to the macOS, compiler and SDK versions, such that it depends on the personal setup.
 As described in more detail at